Bo2022/Bo2022/README.md

 - 👋 Hi, I’m @Bo2022
-- 👀 I’m interested in taking up some volunteering work
+- 👀 I’m interested in taking up some volunteer work
 - 🌱 I’m currently learning about the possibilities when using GitHub

 <!---